Helen Dryden

-Helen Dryden (5 November 1882–1972) was an American artist and successful industrial designer in the 1920s and 1930s.
+Helen Dryden (5 November 1882 – 1972) was an American artist and industrial designer in the 1920s and 1930s.
 She was reportedly described by The New York Times as being the highest-paid woman artist in the United States, though she lived in comparative poverty in later years.

 Education

 Dryden was born in Baltimore to a wealthy family that lived near the Washington Monument.
 Her future as a socialite changed when the family encountered a "break-down of a sugar refining business."
-The family moved to Pittsburgh to attend Eden Hall when she was seven.
+The family moved to Pittsburgh and she attended Eden Hall when she was seven.
 Then she moved to Mrs. Comegys School.
 During her early childhood years, Dryden showed unusual artistic ability, designing and selling clothes for paper dolls.
 As part of a school project, she made a collection of paper dolls and dresses, which became a feature in a newspaper's fashion section.
 It was an opportunity that led to a position as an illustrator for Anne Rittenhouse's fashion articles in the Philadelphia Public Ledger and Philadelphia Press.

 Dryden was primarily self-trained, describing her works as "a combination of things I like, in the way I want to do them."
 Her artistic education consisted of four years of training in landscape painting under Hugh Breckinridge and one summer school session at the Pennsylvania Academy of Fine Arts.
 Deciding that she had no genuine interest in landscape painting, Dryden focused entirely on fashion design and illustration.